 All the sticky events in XFI PCS are capable of generating an interrupt if their corresponding interrupt mask is set to 1.
-Below are the interrupt registers that are used for interrupt generation if corresponding event bit is set from 10G Base-R PCS (or XFI PCS).
+Below are the interrupt registers that are used for interrupt generation if corresponding event bit is set from 25G Base-R PCS (or XFI PCS).

-Table 4-57.
+Table 4-58.
 Dev25G Base-R PCS Interrupt Sources

-Register Sticky Bits that can be Enabled for Interrupt Generation Replication PCS_INTR_MASK XFI PCS sticky bits Per PCS KR_FEC_STICKY_MAS K KR FEC sticky bits Per PCS EEE_INTR_MASK XFI PCS EEE sticky bits Per PCS
+Sticky Bits that can be Enabled for Interrupt Generation Replication PCS_INTR_MASK XFI PCS sticky bits Per PCS continued Register Sticky Bits that can be Enabled for Interrupt Generation Replication KR_FEC_STICKY_MAS K KR FEC sticky bits Per PCS EEE_INTR_MASK XFI PCS EEE sticky bits Per PCS